Raybeam/zartan/README.md

   [config/deploy.rb](config/deploy.rb) contains a list of `:linked_files`.
   Each of these files
   has a `file_name.sample` file in the repository.
-Copy and edit these files as appropriate, and put it in the config directory created by these
+Copy and edit these files as appropriate, and put them in the config directory created by these
   instructions:
   ```
-  zartan_root=/var/www/zartan
-  mkdir -p $zartan_root/shared/{config,pids,log}
+  mkdir -p /var/www/zartan/shared/{config,pids,log}
   ```
   1. config/database.yml